MinterTeam/minter-js-sdk/README.md

         // You can use gate api instead, which returns successful response only after tx has appeared on the blockchain
         // WARNING #2
         // If tx has been included in the block, it may still have failed status
-        // Double-check that tx.code is `0` to ensure its success alert(`Tx created: ${txHash}`);
+        // Verify that tx.code is `0` to ensure its success alert(`Tx created: ${txHash}`);
     }).catch((error) => {
         const errorMessage = error.response.data.error.message